vlolla/tars-tutorials/chapter-1/README.md

+# Introduction

+n this chapter, we will start off by discussing differences between monolithic and microservice architecture.
+Next we will introduce the TARS Project and we will deep dive into TARS’ microservice ecosystem.
+We will also compare TARS with other microservice frameworks and discuss some of the advantages of TARS.
+Last but not least, we will explain what platforms built with TARS consist of and how the service interaction flow looks like.

+### By the end of this chapter, you should be able to:

+- Have a good understanding of the differences between monolithic and microservice architecture.
+- Discuss what TARS is and what its goals are.
+- Describe the TARS Project microservice ecosystem.
+- Compare different microservice frameworks.
+Explain what platforms built with TARS consist of.
+- Describe service interaction flow.

 # What is TARS

 TARS is a new generation distributed microservice applications framework that was created in 2008.
 It provides developers and enterprises with a complete set of solutions to build, release, deploy and maintain stable and reliable applications that run at scale.